Introduction to Teleport Clients | Teleport

 Teleport Connect is a graphic utility for connecting to resources through Teleport.
 You use it to connect to servers, databases, and Kubernetes clusters.
 See Using Teleport Connect.

-- Database Access GUI Clients details how to connect many popular database GUI clients through Teleport.
+Access Teleport-protected databases with GUI clients: Details how to connect many popular database GUI clients through Teleport.